-As used herein and in the claims, the terms "antibody" or "immunoglobulin" are used interchangeably and refer to any of several classes of structurally related proteins that function 15 as part of the immune response of an animal or recipient, which proteins include IgG, IgD, IgE, IgA, IgM and related
+As used herein and in the claims, the terms "antibody" or "immunoglobulin" are used interchangeably and refer to any of several classes of structurally related proteins that function as part of the immune response of an animal or recipient, which proteins include IgG, IgD, IgE, IgA, IgM and related proteins.

-"Humanized" antibodies are also contemplated, as are chimeric antibodies from mouse, rat, or other species, bearing 20 human constant and/or variable region domains, bispecific antibodies, recombinant and engineered antibodies and fragments thereof.
-"Humanizing" techniques typically involve the use of recombinant DNA technology to manipulate DNA sequences encoding the polypeptide chains of the antibody 25 molecule.
+"Humanized" antibodies are also contemplated, as are chimeric antibodies from mouse, rat, or other species, bearing antibodies, recombinant and engineered antibodies and fragments thereof.
+"Humanizing" techniques typically involve the use of recombinant DNA technology to manipulate DNA gens for this reason.
+Monoclonal antibodies may also be produced ex-vivo by sequences encoding the polypeptide chains of the antibody 5 molecule.
 Early methods for humanizing monoclonal antibodies (MAbs) involved production of chimeric antibodies in which an antigen binding site comprising the complete variable domains of one antibody is linked to constant domains derived from another antibody.
-Methods for carrying out such 30 chimerization procedures are described in EP0120694 (Celltech Limited), EP0125023 (Genentech Inc. and City of Hope), EP-A-0 171496 (Rev. Dev.
+Methods for carrying out such 10 chimerization procedures are described in EP0120694 (Celltech Limited), EP0125023 (Genentech Inc. and City of Hope), EP-A-0 171496 (Rev. Dev.
 Corp.
-Japan), EP-A-0 173 494 (Stanford University), and WO 86/01533 (Celltech Limited), each of which is incorporated herein by reference in its 35 entirety.
-Generally these applications disclose processes for preparing an antibody molecule having the variable domains from a mouse MAb and the constant domains from a human immunoglobulin
+Japan), EP-A-0 173 494 (Stanford University), and WO 86/01533 (Celltech Limited), each of which is incorporated herein by reference in its 15 entirety.
+Generally these applications disclose processes for preparing an antibody molecule having the variable domains from a mouse MAb and the constant domains from a human immunoglobulin.